zhehui-wang/EMOMC/readme.md

     import compression as R

-Then, for each conv layer or linear layer you want to compress, please replace the original module with our module.
+For each conv layer or linear layer you want to compress, please replace the original module with our module.

     nn.Conv2d --> R.Conv2d
     nn.Linear --> R.Linear